0xstj/RL-Swarm-Node/README.md

 ```bash
 ./run_rl_swarm.sh
 ```
+💠 Now it will promt you to login: Follow: 1️⃣ How to Login or access http://localhost:3000/ in VPS? 📶

+💠 Now It will promt Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N] Enter N

+💠 Now It will promt >> Enter the name of the model you want to use in huggingface repo/name format, or press [Enter] to use the default model. press Enter & get defalut model:

+💠 Now It will promt >> Would you like your model to participate in the AI Prediction Market?
+[Y/n] Enter Y

 🛌 Step 6 – Detach from the screen session (Optional)

 Keep the node running even if you close the terminal: